danprince/danthedev.com/posts/2021-01-04-web-dev-without-all-the-tools.md

 Ask yourself who is likely to use the thing you're making.
 Is it business critical that the page loads in the first 50ms so you can convert viewers into customers?
 Or is it something you're building for fun that can be safely and reliably cached for future visits.

 Benchmark your code.
 Fire up the devtools and [throttle the network](https://developers.google.com/web/tools/chrome-devtools/network#throttle) to whatever speed you need your page to be snappy at.
 Is it too slow?
-Is loading and parsing code the bottleneck?
-That's the time to start thinking about integrating a bundler and minifying your code.
-Solve the problem you have right now, not for one you might have in the future.
+Is loading the code definitely the bottleneck?
+That's the time to start thinking about bundling and minification.
+Solve the problem you have right now, not the one you _might_ have in the future.

 Depending on when and where (and if) you eventually deploy your project, there's a good chance that you'll be able to enable gzip compression, which can go a long way to reducing the overall size of larger files (but will never be comparable to the savings of bundling, minifying, and _then gzipping_).